tytydraco/yessleep/out/The_Roommate.md

 # 1

-I can still see the Craigslist listening clearly in my mind.
-Without skipping a beat, the listing title read in large, bold letters: ROOMMATE WANTED.
+I can still see the Craigslist listing clearly in my mind.
+Without skipping a beat, the title read in large, bold letters: ROOMMATE WANTED.

 This intrigued me.
 At the time, I was looking for a roommate and had just gotten into college—my *dream* college, UF, University of Fairhope.
 I clicked the listing and it popped up with different information about the guy that you *had* to put on listings.
 I forgot a lot of the information now but it had really basic stuff, including their email address but not their name.
 I searched the listing but couldn’t find any name.
 This struck me as very odd but didn’t make me think too much.
 As I would come to find out, all of the information on the website wasn’t linked to any existing website.